 Following discussions between the members of the Panel, the opinion mostly shared between the members is to disallow the ancient special characters and only allow characters that are today used in the spelling of Greek words.
 Furthermore, the group recommends allowing only the characters of the monotonic system.
 An appendix of these characters can be found at the end of this document.

 The Panel reached this decision on the basis that TLD IDN registrations should be useful for as many people as possible.
 The use of ancient characters or characters of the polytonic system is not easy, even for people using Greek keyboards.
 Furthermore, the users of the Greek language are accustomed in the contemporary monotonic way of writing and this choice of characters will create a good use experience for the IDN TLDs in Greek.
 However, this recommendation stands only for the top level labels and it does not prohibit registrations in characters of the polytonic system or ancient characters for the lower levels where some users could be expected to be accustomed to the use of these characters.

+Regarding the Pomak language, due to the fact that the aim is to achieve the greatest possible correspondence between the Greek and the Pomak alphabet in the way of pronouncing the sounds, some additional characters introduced in the Pomak-Greek Dictionary, such as "SMALL ALPHA WITH DIAERESIS” and "SMALL OMICRON WITH DIAERESIS”, which are not included in the Greek character set in Unicode, are used for better performance of the Pomak sounds, but as such, the Panel has concluded that they do not actually affect the process of the formation of domain names with Greek characters and therefore the available allowed set of Greek characters for use in the domain names.

 Variants